rowbot-weisguy/rowbot-weisguy.github.io/_src/about.md

 I studied [interaction design][siat] at SFU, worked at [Mobify][mobify] for over 2 years in an interdisciplinary marketing team, then left to work as a contractor.
-After a year of helping clients with front-end execution, I'm [joining the team][joining-bench] at [Bench][bench] for a new adventure as a front-end software engineer.
+After a year of helping clients with front-end execution, I [joined the team][joining-bench] at [Bench][bench] for a new adventure as a front-end software engineer in May of 2016.

 ## Community